LMS Software Comparison: Questions and Strategies

 Some systems have a narrow focus on content tools―for example, only offering the ability to create quizzes―affecting how your learners engage with said content.
 The impact of this on your organisation extends beyond a cohort disengaged with the learning material; it also affects their perception of your brand identity.
 Users cannot distinguish between boring content and the organisation providing it, which unintentionally lowers their view of your competitive standing within your industry.

-7. What support will you provide to me?
+7. What support will you provide us?

 We understand everyone from first-time to long-time LMS users require support for the implementation and ongoing use of their system.
 Probe your supplier on not only the people they can offer, but the tools.
 Do they have training videos, how-to guides or an established knowledge base?
 This will also speak to their credibility.
 Is support included in your costs?
 Is it accessible whenever you need it, or limited to certain hours?
 Do you get an assigned Project Manager?
 There is no specific right or wrong answer; just the one that aligns with your needs.